SecondeJK/personal/Devplan.md

 ### 7. Docker ###

 O'Reilly Media have a definitive guide to Docker, so I'll be going through the book - start to finish.

+15/12/2016:
+DevOps Engineer is slowly working on moving to Docker.
+It will become a requirement to line up environments eventually.

 ### 8. PHP Mentoring ### --SCRAPPED DUE TO EMPLOYMENT: LEAD ENGINEER MORE THAN SUFFICIENT--